trialsolution/trialsolution.github.io/_posts/2012-03-09-climate_change_publication_will_follow_on_28th_IAAE_Conference.md

          <p> 8 March 2012 </p>
 </div>

-Our joint paper with my fellow CAPRI colleagues in IPTS is accepted for the 28th IAAE Conference with the title: “EU Wide Regional and Farm Level Impacts of Climate Change”.
+Our joint paper with my fellow CAPRI colleagues in IPTS is accepted for the 28th IAAE Conference with the title: 'EU Wide Regional and Farm Level Impacts of Climate Change'.

 The conference website is available [here](http://www.itarget.com.br/newclients/sober.org.br/icae_2012/)